phip1611/simple-chunk-allocator/README.md

 // page-aligned addresses.

-/// Backing storage for heap (1Mib). (read+write) static memory in final executable. static mut HEAP: PageAligned<[u8; 1048576]> = heap!();
+/// Backing storage for heap (1Mib). (read+write) static memory in final executable.
+///
+/// heap!: first argument is chunk size, second argument is amount of chunks.
+///        If no arguments are provided it falls back to defaults. static mut HEAP: PageAligned<[u8; 1048576]> = heap!();
-/// Backing storage for heap bookkeeping bitmap. (read+write) static memory in final executable. static mut HEAP_BITMAP: PageAligned<[u8; 512]> = heap_bitmap!();
+/// Backing storage for heap bookkeeping bitmap. (read+write) static memory in final executable.
+///
+/// heap_bitmap!: first argument is amount of chunks.
+///               If no argument is provided it falls back to a default. static mut HEAP_BITMAP: PageAligned<[u8; 512]> = heap_bitmap!();

 #[global_allocator]